postmanlabs/open-technologies-docs/README.md

 **NOTE:** This site was built with Node.js v14.17.1.
 We recommend installing and using [nvm](https://github.com/nvm-sh/nvm) and setting your Node.js version to v14.17.1.

 ** TLDR;

-he usual GitHub PR process.
+The usual GitHub PR process.
 You can run this repo locally on your machine, or you can make changes to the content by editing the Markdown files in https://github.com/postmanlabs/open-technologies-docs/tree/develop/src/pages to develop the content only.

 ## License